therealchriswoodward/Machine-Learning-Linear-Regression-Model/README.md

 # Machine Learning Linear Regression Model

-This Jupyter Notebook demonstrates the code for building, training, and validating a linear regression model with SciKit Learn on a small dataset.
+This Jupyter Notebook demonstrates how to build, train, and validate a linear regression model with SciKit Learn on a small dataset.
 ***

 # Features